yutao-li/yutao-li.github.io/_posts/2025-08-27-learnings-from-mit-6-824.md

 Finally, our distributed system lab journey culminates in Lab 5!
 In this lab, we get the chance to coordinate multiple RAFT systems and build a sharded system, which is the typical case for a large-scale key/value service distributed system.
 Personally, I consider this lab the most challenging of all, but also the most rewarding.

-In Part A, the documentation states that the difficulty is easy, which sharply contrasts with my personal experience.
-The shard rebalancing part can be made highly sophisticated using complex data structures, but since this is not an algorithms and data structures course, I chose not to dive too deep into it.
-In the end, I used a for-loop to achieve the goal.
+Although the documentation for Part A described it as easy, I found it somewhat challenging.
+I spent considerable time on the deterministic shard rebalancing algorithm, which aims to minimize the number of moves required for rebalancing.
+I eventually realized I was overthinking the problem and developed an $O(n \log n)$ algorithm (where n is the number of replica groups).
+The solution doesn't rely on complex data structures but rather on ordering of the replica groups and careful distribution of unassigned shards.

-In the non-credit challenges, as shown from the lab documentation:
+Later, in the non-credit challenges, as shown from the lab documentation:

 > Client requests during configuration changes
 > The simplest way to handle configuration changes is to disallow all client operations until the transition has completed.
 While conceptually simple, this approach is not feasible in production-level systems; it results in long pauses for all clients whenever machines are brought in or taken out.
 It would be better to continue serving shards that are not affected by the ongoing configuration change.